CrytoCodeWizard/React-language-learning-vocab-feeder-app/README.md

 # vocab-feeder

-## A React app that I can use as my one-stop note hub for studying language (in my case, Dutch)
+## A React app that I can use as my one-stop note hub for studying language.

 When it comes to learning and studying languages, I tend to hate most of the tools that I find.
 Whether it's their UX, their structure, the modularized purpose of that particular app, their subscription model... whatever it may be, there's almost always something that annoys me in some form.